 Future Business Leaders of America (FBLA)

 In FBLA students learn leadership skills and have opportunities to earn community service hours through individual and team competitions, chapter projects, and community activities.
 Students compete at district, state, and national levels.
 Officers meet every week and members meet monthly.
 During projects, students meet more often to plan, organize, and implement projects.
 When certain rigorous criteria are met, seniors may be eligible for honor cords at graduation.

 River Ridge High School has the distinct honor of being one of the most successful chapters in the Pasco/Hernando county district.
 This is due to active participation by students who strive to be excellent leaders.
 All Business Education students are invited and encouraged to join FBLA.
 Other River Ridge students may join, but they must understand it is their responsibility to keep current on communications and activities.
 In order to remain a member you must not miss more than 2 meetings and you must be active in club activities.
-To join, interested students must complete an application and pay annual dues of $25.
-Applications will be available after September 1st and must be submitted NO LATER than September 29th, 2017.
+To join, interested students must complete an application and pay annual dues of $30.
+Applications must be submitted NO LATER than October 13th, 2017.

 To learn more about the FBLA District, visit http://www.flfbladistrictxipresident.org/

 German Honor Society